-- All Radioactive Applications involving high energy radiation, including Gamma radiation (degrades PTFE) - All Medical Implantation Applications. - All Aerospace Applications, except by special prior agreement, confirmed in writing.
+- All Radioactive Applications involving high energy radiation, including Gamma radiation (degrades PTFE)

+- All Medical Implantation Applications.

+- All Aerospace Applications.

-Silicone-Free Application requirements
+Silicone-Free Application Requirements

-Some applications, particularly paint manufacturing plants, and other specialised applications require that hoses do not include any silicone containing materials in their manufacture, or sometimes that hoses are guaranteed to be 100% Silicone Free.
-Customers or Distributors must specifically identify and define any such requirements in writing on all enquiries/orders.
+Some applications, particularly paint manufacturing plants, and other specialised applications require that hoses do not include any silicone containing materials in their manufacture (which is possible), or sometimes that hoses are 100% Silicone Free (which may not be possible).
+Customers or Distributors must identify and define any such requirements in writing on all enquiries/orders.